The Business Dialog in Bulgaria took place on 20th October 2017 in Sofia

-• development of new support services to better much the SME needs (filling the gaps, aliment to changing conditions)
+• development of new support services to better match the SME needs (filling the gaps, aliment to changing conditions),

-• better coordination the support provided by different actors and remedies to its fragmentation;
+• better coordination of the support provided by different actors and remedies to its fragmentation,

 • improvements of programme management practices (calls for proposals, project and contact with beneficiaries, monitoring and evaluation the results).